 The first step is finding the dirty air filter in your specific air conditioning unit.
 In central air conditioning systems, the filter is usually located along the return air duct leading to the air handler unit.
 There may be an access panel or door specifically for the filter that can be unlatched and opened.

-Once you’ve located the filter, please take note of the size and dimensions and whether it is a reusable or disposable type.
-Measure it if needed to ensure you get an accurate replacement.
-Disposable AC filters need to be replaced with a new one of the same size.
+After you’ve found the filter, jot down its size and whether it’s reusable or disposable.
+Measure it if necessary to ensure you buy an exact match.
+If it’s disposable, you’ll need a new one of the same dimensions.

 Removing the Old Air Filter